 Paleo Cincinnati Chili

-In honor of National Chili Day on February 26, I’m sharing one of the recipes from Well Fed 2.
+In honor of National Chili Day, I’m sharing one of the recipes from Well Fed 2.
 My husband Dave grew up in Cincinnati, Ohio, and eating at Skyline Chili was one of our food-bonding experiences, early in our romance about 20 years ago.

 Cincinnati Chili can be endlessly entertaining.